Updated: Feb 2023

 Neglect your obligations

-You must make sure your end of the tenancy agreement has been upheld.
+YYou must make sure your end of the tenancy agreement has been upheld during the notice period.
 Landlord obligations such as maintenance still need to be diligently addressed, failure on your part could result in legal action.

 Change the locks

-Entering the property to change the locks without notice and prior to the tenant vacating the premises is a criminal offence which could lead to a hefty fine or even imprisonment.
+Entering the property to change the locks without notice and prior to the tenant vacating the premises is a criminal offence which could lead to a substantial fine or even imprisonment.

 Remove the tenant's belongings from the property

-Holding a tenant’s belongings hostage in lieu of unpaid rent, or removing it from the property before the tenant has left is also a criminal offence where you could be heavily penalised.
+Holding a tenant’s belongings in lieu of unpaid rent, or removing it from the property before the tenant has left, is also a criminal offence where you could be heavily penalised.
 Failing to return a tenant's possessions could result in prosecution.

 Shut off the utilities

-Switching off the utilities such as gas, water, electricity would be a mig mistake.
+Switching off the utilities such as gas, water, electricity is a serious act.
 As a landlord, you need to fulfil your legal obligations and shutting off a tenant’s water supply could result in criminal action.

-Letting agents can value the potential rental yield for your property, undertake referencing, tenancy agreements, deposit protection, maintenance, inventories and ensure you're compliant with the law.
-By using one of our members you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance.
+Propertymark Protected agents can value the potential rental yield for your property, undertake referencing, tenancy agreements, deposit protection, maintenance, inventories and ensure you're compliant with the law.
+By using a Propertymark member you are guaranteed to be consulting with a professional agent who will give you up-to-date advice and guidance.